JasonHaley/agentcon-boston-workshop/labs/lab2/readme.md

         if not uploaded_contract_clause:
             return "No matching clause found in the uploaded document.
 Please try another clause." return uploaded_contract_clause.text_full

+    @kernel_function(name="search_for_clause_in_template", description="Search for a clause in the template based on the search text and return the full clause text.") async def search_for_clause_in_template(self, search_text: str) -> str: print(f"Searching for clause in template with search text: {search_text}")

+        template_clause = await self.search_service.search_single_hybrid(query=search_text, filter=f"is_template eq true")
+        if not template_clause:
+            return "No matching clause found in the template.
+Please try another clause." return template_clause.text_full
 ```
 This logic create a plugin class, which uses the search_service to do the work.
-There is only one method right now `search_for_clause_in_uploaded_contract`.
-This method is marked for semantic kernel to recognize it as a plugin.
-If you take a look at the contents, it simply wraps a call to the search_service to make a hybrid search.
+There is only two methods right now `search_for_clause_in_uploaded_contract` and `search_for_clause_in_template`.
+These methods are marked for semantic kernel to recognize them as a plugins.
+If you take a look at the contents, they wrap a calls to the search_service to make a hybrid search.
 This will allow us to search for a contract clause by either keyword or semantic meaning and return the most relevant one.

 ## Create an ChatCompletionAgent
 1. In VS Code, find the **agents** folder and add a new file named **compare_clause_agent.py**
 2. Add the following at the top of that file:
 ```
-from azure.identity import DefaultAzureCredential from semantic_kernel.agents import ChatCompletionAgent from semantic_kernel.connectors.ai.open_ai import AzureChatCompletion
+from semantic_kernel.agents import ChatCompletionAgent from semantic_kernel.connectors.ai.open_ai import AzureChatCompletion